shmsw25/qa-hard-em/README.md

 ```

-You can use hard EM updates for any weakly-supervised QA task, using any model architecture.
+You can use hard EM updates for any weakly-supervised QA task where precomputed solution set can be obtained, and can use any model architecture.
 This is an example code for open-domain question answering using BERT QA model.

 In the paper, we experiment on six QA datasets in three different categories.